wen-qiang001/SNSN/README.md

-SNSN - Social Network Simulation in Neo4j
+Social Network Simulation in Neo4j
 ======

 Simulation of a social network in Switzerland: